Spenc3rB/uthp-tests/README.md

 - `create-log-dir`: Creates a log directory for the test results (this is done automatically when you run the tests)

 It's easiest to run two terminals.
 One you have ssh'd into with an active session, and another for running remote tests, updates, and other commands.
 Each test references the hardware it should be connected to, so make sure to have the correct hardware connected to the UTHP.

-## 4.1 Hardware Tests

-Hardware tests can be run at any time before [Production ready](#6-production-ready) but should be performed before the software tests to catch hardware related issues early on.
-To perform the hardware tests, follow the instructions [here](https://github.com/SystemsCyber/UTHP/blob/main/Testing/Hardware/UTHPHardwareTesting_Physical.pdf).
-Afterwards, you are clear to mark the UTHP as passing the `hardware` test, in the QA log format explained below.

 #### 4.2 Core tests: